-There twelve Natura 2000 designated sites within 15km of the application site.
-None of these sites are hydrologically connected to the application site.
-These designated areas and their closest points to the proposed development site are summarised in Table 2 and a map showing their locations relative to the application site is shown in Figure 10.
+There are no Natura 2000 designated sites within 15km of the application site.
+There are two sites hydrologically connected to the application site via the Lisnagrat Stream and the River Shannon

+These designated areas and their closest points to the proposed development site are summarised in Table 1 and a map showing their locations relative to the application site is shown in Figure 5.
 A full description of these sites can be read on the website of the National Parks and Wildlife Service (npws.ie).

-Table 2 - Natura 2000 Sites connected with the Proposed Site (within 15km of the proposed site)
+Table 2 - Natura 2000 Sites connected with the Proposed Site